Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

 ## Thank You

-Not only does your contribution to Leaflet Motion and its community earn our gratitude, but it also makes you AWESOME.
+Not only does your contribution to Leaflet.Motion and its community earn our gratitude, but it also makes you AWESOME.
 Join [this approved list of awesome people](https://github.com/Igor-Vladyka/leaflet.motion/graphs/contributors).

 ## Credits